The Blue Ridge Mountains are known to blow visitors away with its jaw-dropping panoramas.

-But of course there’s also a completely different way to see the area, with your hair flapping wildly in the wind, a forest canopy whizzing by, your body suspended over rocky terrain, and your eyes wide with excitement.
+But there’s also a completely different way to see the area, with your hair flapping wildly in the wind as you whizz through the trees, your body suspended over rocky terrain, and your eyes wide with excitement.

 Zip lining in North Carolina offers a relatively new, heart-thumping way to see the beautiful Blue Ridge region, and there are several places for ziplining in Boone NC that are particularly impressive.